alishams21/lineagentic/README.md

-# lineagent
+# LineAgent
-Agentic approach for data lineage parsing across various data processing script types
+Lineagent is an agentic framework for data lineage extraction across various data processing script types and export the results in OpenLineage format.

 # architecture